svengeance/sven-blog/source/_posts/Integration-Testing-in-ASP-NET-Core-With-Simplicity-and-Elegance.md

 Having both kinds of tests in your suite gives you the opportunity to test individual methods and interim states not possible with E2E tests, which execute endpoints in whole.
 Understand the pros and cons of each, and vary your amounts accordingly.

 ## ASP.NET Core vs .NET Framework: Inverted

-One of the differences between the two frameworks is the first-class support for dependency injection via Microsoft.Extensions.DependencyInjection, and all web project templates using it by default.
-Another change is the means by which common needs like configuration and HTTP context are accessed, both again receiving first-class DI support as opposed to the traditional static method access.
+One key difference in the newer framework lies in embracing dependency injection via _Microsoft.Extensions.DependencyInjection_, which be seen in the framework itself with needs like configuration and HttpContext access done over injected interfaces.

-Similarly, libraries which add functionality to your API will often do so in the form of additioanl service registrations via extension methods over `IServiceCollection`.
+Similarly, libraries which add functionality to your API will often do so in the form of additional service registrations via extension methods over `IServiceCollection`.
 These extension methods add various services provided by the library, with the library itself relying on IoC.

 In summary:
 - Our units for integration tests use IoC as a way of declaring their dependencies